nunit/docs/docs/articles/nunit/writing-tests/assertions/assertion-models/classic.md

 * [Assert.Catch](../classic-assertions/Assert.Catch.md)
 * [Assert.CatchAsync](../classic-assertions/Assert.CatchAsync.md)

-Additional assertions are provided by the following classes:
+Additional assertions are provided by the following classes, which are also in the `NUnit.Framework.Legacy` namespace:

 * [String Assert](../classic-assertions/String-Assert.md)
 * [Collection Assert](../classic-assertions/Collection-Assert.md)